 Right of commercial value claims are often brought by celebrities because the misappropriation of their identities is more likely to produce measurable market harms.
-Well-known individuals can suffer injuries that range from lost job opportunities and endorsement deals to reduced salaries, loss of revenue from licensing and merchandising contracts, and overall diminishment of goodwill (understood as the public's positive associations with that individual).
-85 As we shall see, however, ordinary persons who are entirely unknown to the general public can sometimes also bring right of commercial value claims.
+Well-known individuals can suffer injuries that range from lost job opportunities and endorsement deals to reduced salaries, loss of revenue from licensing and merchandising contracts, and overall diminishment of goodwill (understood as the public's positive associations with that individual).85 As we shall see, however, ordinary persons who are entirely unknown to the general public can sometimes also bring right of commercial value claims.

-While the right of performance is intended to encourage the creation of performances, incentivizing persons to invest their identity with commercial value is a fundamentally different and less attractive justification for a tort.
+While the right of performance is intended to encourage the creation of per-formances, incentivizing persons to invest their identity with commercial value is a fundamentally different and less attractive justification for a tort.
 Performances possess intrinsic value; they add to our culture.
 They are potentially edifying events in the world that might not exist without the protections of copyright and the right of performance.
 In contrast, a commercially valuable identity is not a distinct event.
 It is a form of life, most commonly designated by the idea of celebrity.
-There is no convincing reason for the law to attribute intrinsic value to the creation of celebrity personalities.
-Society has no reason to treasure people being famous for the sake of being famous.
+There is no convincing reason for the law to attribute intrinsic value to the creation of celebrity personalities.86 Society has no reason to treasure people being famous for the sake of being famous.
 And even if society were de-

-- 83. LANDES & POSNER, supra note 68, at 64, 222-28; see Richard A. Posner, Misappropriation: A Dirge, 40 Hous.
-L. Rev. 621, 634 (2003). - 84.
-J. THOMAS MCCARTHY, 1 THE RIGHTS OF PUBLICITY AND PRIVACY § 1:3 (2018 ed.) (emphasis added).
-Roger Schechter recently joined McCarthy as an author of the treatise, but this phrase from the treatise long predates the 2019 edition that Schechter joined. - 85.
-See Landes & Posner, supra note 68, at 222-28; Rothman, supra note 1, at 110-11; Mark F. Grady, A Positive Economic Theory of the Right of Publicity, 1 UCLA Ent.
-L. Rev. 97, 103-04 (1994). - 86.
+- See LANDES & POSNER, supra note 68, at 222-28; ROTHMAN, supra note 1, at 110-11; Mark F. Grady, A Positive Economic Theory of the Right of Publicity, 1 UCLA ENT.
+L. REV. 97, 103-04 (1994). - 86.
 In fact, incentivizing fame might skew behavior toward notoriety and away from more meaningful contributions to society.
 Michael Madow, Private Ownership of Public Image: Popular Culture and Publicity Rights, 81 CALIF.
 L. REV. 125, 215-19 (1993).

-&quot;to defendant's advantage, commercially or otherwise" (quoting Eastwood v.
+[&]quot;to defendant's advantage, commercially or otherwise" (quoting Eastwood v.
 Superior Court, 198 Cal.
 Rptr.
 342, 349 (Ct.
 App.
 1983))); see also Rothman, supra note 31, at 1950-55, 1959-64 (discussing the differing treatment of commerciality in state right of publicity laws).